aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `php -v`

-Run the following to see all information and configuration settings regarding the installed version:
+Run the following to see all information and configuration settings for the installed version:

 `php -i`

-Run the following to list the installed PHP extensions:
+Run the following to only list the installed PHP extensions:

 `php -m`

-Run this command to see the symlink created that points to the installed PHP CLI binary:
+Run the following command to see the symlink created that points to the installed PHP CLI binary:

 `which php`